SO-ES1/pytorch-template/README.md

-# template-master
+# pytorch-template

-template-master is the PyTorch template using Poetry.
+pytorch-template is the template of PyTorhch GPU using Poetry.
 Please see [here](https://zenn.dev/articles/b858166011e4dd/edit) what this does.